JCho82/RNA-seq/perform_RNAseq.md

 -g is to specify the attribute type used to group features (eg. exons) into meta-features (eg. genes) when GTF annotation is provided. ‘gene id’ by default.

-*Since -g is not correctly working, you need to change (-t) option if need to change the feature type.
+*Since -g is not correctly working, you need to use -t option if need to change the feature type.